datamllab/pyodds/README.md

 ```
 To install the TDengine as the back-end database service, please refer to [this instruction](https://www.taosdata.com/en/getting-started/#Install-from-Package).

-To enable the Python client APIs for TDengine, please follow to [this handbook](https://www.taosdata.com/en/documentation/connector/#Python-Connector).
+To enable the Python client APIs for TDengine, please follow [this handbook](https://www.taosdata.com/en/documentation/connector/#Python-Connector).

 To insure the locale in config file is valid: